 - Other types of preventive treatments: Depending on the type of pet you own and your location, you might need to apply preventive treatments to avoid fleas, ticks or other infestation.
 If your veterinarian recommends a treatment, your insurance will help you cover the costs.

-Progressive Coverage Exclusions
+Progressive Pet Insurance Coverage Exclusions

 Even the best pet insurance policy won’t offer you coverage for every type of service that your pet might need.
-Some exclusions you’ll find on your Progressive insurance include:
+Some exclusions you’ll find on your Progressive pet insurance include:

 - Cosmetic services: No pet insurance plan will offer you any type of coverage for medical procedures that are not medically necessary.
 This means that if you’d like to have your dog’s ears clipped or your cat declawed, you’ll need to cover the costs out-of-pocket.

 - Preexisting condition: A preexisting condition is a disease or illness that your pet has or shows symptoms of before you sign onto your policy.
 Your Progressive insurance plan will include a waiting period that limits when you can use your benefits to prevent you from signing onto an insurance plan then seeking treatment for a condition that your pet already had.
-There is usually no waiting period on wellness visits, but policy waiting periods may vary by breed and insurance choice.
+There is usually no waiting period on wellness visits, but policy waiting periods may vary by breed and insurance type.

 - Food: Your insurance won’t cover any of the cost of pet food, even if your veterinarian prescribes a specific diet to your dog or cat to treat an underlying illness (like obesity).